 Like entrées from brands such as Good To-Go and Heather’s Choice, Trailtopia’s ingredient lists are chock-full of all-natural foods with few chemicals or preservatives.
 Take their Cajun Smack Chicken & Rice, for example, which is similar to a meal you might have at home with long-grain rice, chicken, onion, broccoli, bell pepper, and spices.
 We’re also big fans of their short and stout packaging (you won’t have to go fishing with your spoon), and sample packs allow you to try out multiple meals at a discount before committing to full serving sizes.
 Finally, entrées are packaged to feed two (some single servings are available), and you can also pick up meat “side packs” to add extra protein.

 There’s no denying that Trailtopia’s meals are healthy and taste good, which is great news at the end of a long day of hiking.
-What's more, at 59.2 calories per dollar, they offer fairly good value among the competition.
-That said, the menu is pretty standard and uninspiring, and you’ll have to dig a bit to find the gluten-free, vegetarian, and vegan options (you can’t filter specifically, but these designations are listed directly on the product pages).
-Finally, you can pack in more calories at a lower weight with brands like Pinnacle Foods and Peak Refuel.
+What's more, at 59.1 calories per dollar, they offer fairly good value among the competition.
+That said, the menu is pretty standard and uninspiring, and you can pack in more calories at a lower weight with brands like Pinnacle Foods and Peak Refuel above.
 But small gripes aside, we’ve enjoyed digging into many a Trailtopia meal, and they get our wholehearted recommendation for those looking for real trail food.

 See Trailtopia Adventure Food Meals